 "Mind your hands, then, Neville," Luna sighed regretfully.

-He tried to be heedful of Lila a few feet away, divided from them as she was by a single seat, but the moment Luna thrust her tongue into his mouth was the moment he forgot the rest of the world existed.
-Fortunately they had to stay 'buckled in' – as Lila had said, referring to the straps that held them to the seat.
-This prevented Luna from climbing on top of him (as her constant wriggling seemed to indicate she was trying to), a position which would lead to him having to cast a Scouring Charm while doing his best to avoid explaining why.
+He tried to be mindful of Lila a few feet away, divided from them as she was by a single seat, but the moment Luna thrust her tongue into his mouth was the moment he forgot the rest of the world existed.
+Fortunately they had to stay 'buckled in', as Lila had said, referring to the straps that held them to the seat.
+This prevented Luna from climbing on top of him (as her constant wriggling seemed to indicate she was trying to), a position which would lead to him having to cast a Scouring Charm whilst doing his best to avoid explaining why.

 She tasted wonderful and smelled even better, and the warm silk of her skin was driving him absolutely mental, he couldn't hold her close enough.
 He couldn't go another month without her, that was certain.
 Although, if it meant another reunion like this…

 "You guys might want to tone it down, you're starting to turn me on," Lila commented.